 Want a holiday home but worried about the cost?
 Why not pool finances and buy with family?
 Explore our guide, Buying Abroad with Family.

 Madeira and Porto Santo

-There is a stay at home order on weekdays from 7pm to 5am and on weekends and public holidays from 6pm to 5am.
-Shops must close at 6pm on weekdays and 5pm on weekends and public holidays.
+There is still a stay at home order on weekdays from 11pm to 5am.
+Shops must close at 10pm with the exception of pharmacies, health centres and petrol stations.
 Restaurants can offer takeaway and delivery until 10pm.